The Lands

 Number of Churches: 10

-Number of Inns (offering both foodstuffs and accomodation): 49
+Number of Inns (offering both foodstuffs and accommodation): 26

 * The Census deems anyone of "majority Elvish descent" to be an Elf.
-As such a Half-Elf is considered human while a person of "nine parts in sixteen Elvish blood" is considered an Elf.
-As such the number of both pure-blood Elves and the number of humans with some Elvish blood is completely obscured by these figures.
+As such a Half-Elf is considered Human while a person of "nine parts in sixteen Elvish blood" is considered an Elf.
+The number of both pure-blood Elves and the number of Humans with some Elvish blood is completely obscured by these figures.
 For Dwarves and Halfling the "majority descent" interpretation is applied as it is to Elves.

 ** A different rule applies to anyone with Orcish ancestry than for other races.
 If anyone is known to have any Orcish blood at all they are then listed as Part-Orc.
 This policy derives from public concerns that any degree of Orcish descent may produce hostile behaviour.

-Note that the inclusion of this Census was inspired by the website Medieval Demographics.
+Note that the inclusion of this Census was inspired by the website Medieval Demographics Made Easy.

 NERINA